openfoamtutorials/OpenFOAM_Tutorials_/README.md

 -Design of HVAC ducts
 -3D axisymmetric N-S propeller simulation
 -Design of supersonic nozzle
+-Basic electromagnetics simulation
+-Electromagnetic simulation of Hendo hoverboard -Electromagnetic simulation of (brushless) motors -Simulation of cooling of brushless motors

 If you would like to see a tutorial listed above or have a suggestion of your own, let me know through the YouTube channel!